 Sequel Song: "Cygnus X-1 Part 2: Hemispheres"; "Fear Trilogy"; self-parodied with "Where's My Thing: Part IV (Gangster of Boats Trilogy)"

 Spoken Word In Music Several songs contain examples of this, including "The Necromancer," "Double Agent," and "Cygnus X-1."

 "Countdown," from 1982's Signals, includes bits of radio transmissions from the first flight of the US Space shuttle Columbia in April 1981, which the band witnessed.

 Stage Name: Alex was born Aleksandar éivojinović, chose to go by the name Lifeson as it was a sort of translation of his name in Serbian (literally it means Son of Life).
 Geddy was born Gary Lee Weinrib, going by Geddy because of how the name Gary sounded when spoken by his mother in her thick Polish accent.
-Somewhat averted, as he legally changed his name to Geddy.
+Eventually subverted when he legally changed his name to Geddy.
 Neil Peart was born...
 Neil Peart.

 Title Track: Fly By Night; 2112; A Farewell To Kings; Hemispheres; Presto; Roll The Bones; Test For Echo; Vapor Trail; Clockwork Angels.

 To Be a Master: All three members are known for their musicianship, but Neil in particular is determined to continue improving as a drummer.
 He even took lessons from drumming coach Freddie Gruber as part of an effort to completely overhaul his playing style in the mid-1990s.